 - This year (2008), the stations will get Rs 125-150 crore just from political campaigns

 - Radio stations are charging between Rs 250 and Rs1,200 for a 10-50 second spot.

-It is good to see radio stations making this kind of monies, hopefully these politicians don’t have a business plan for getting the money back from these radio stations once voted to power!
-Our politicians can always introduced some painful laws and get paid for not implementing those laws!
+It is good to see radio stations making this kind of monies, hopefully, these politicians don’t have a business plan for getting the money back from these radio stations once voted to power!
+Our politicians can always introduce some painful laws and get paid for not implementing those laws!